-Standard VI-Disenrollment Requirements and Limitations Evidence/Documentation as Submitted by the CMO Score Member Initiated Disenrollment Policy Member Handbook (Medicaid/PCFKs); Page 54, 122 Member Handbook (P4HB); Page 34,76 DCH Member Initiated Disenrollment Example at the member could request disenrollment for cause at any time the date of initial enrollment or the day DCH sent the member is automatic enrollment.
+Standard VI-Disenrollment F Requirements and Limitations Requirements and References Evidence/Documentation as Submitted by the CMO Score Contract: 4.2.1.1 Findings: The Member Initiated Disenrollment policy and procedure indicated th Member Initiated Disenrollment Policy Member Handbook (Medicaid/PCFKs); Page 54, 122 Member Handbook (P4HB); Page 34,76 DCH Member Initiated Disenrollment Example e.
+The member could request disenrollment without cause during the 90 calendar days following enrollment, whichever is later, every 12 months thereafter, and upon the member? the date of initial enrollment or the day DCH sent the member Required Actions: None.
+3. The following constitutes cause for disenrollment requested by the member: The member moves out of the service area.
+The Contractor does not, because of moral or religious objections, provide the covered service the member seeks.
+The member needs related services performed at the same time and not all the related services are available within the network.
+A provider has determined that providing the services separately would subject the member to unnecessary risk.
+The member requests to be assigned to the same Contractor as family members.
+The member's Medicaid eligibility category changes to ineligible for GF.
+Other reasons include but are not limited to poor quality of care, lack of access to services covered under the Contract, or lack of providers experienced in dealing with the member's mental health care needs.
 The following constitutes cause for disenrollment requested by the member The member moves out of the service area The Contractor does not because of moral or religious objections, provide the covered service the member seeks The member needs related services performed at the same time and not all the related services are available within the network.
-A provider has determined that providing the services separately would subject the member to unnecessary risk The member requests to be assigned to the same Contractor as family members The member's Medicaid eligibility category changes to ineligible for GF Other reasons include but are not limited to poor quality of care, lack of access to services covered under the Contract, or lack of providers experienced in dealing with the member's mental health care needs Peach State demonstrates this through the following Met □ Not Met □ NA 1 Evidence/Documentation as Submitted by the CMO Member Initiated Disenrollment Policy Member Handbook (Medicaid/PCFKs); Page 54, 122 Member Handbook (P4HB); Page 34,76 DCH Member Initiated Disenrollment Example at the member could request disenrollment for cause at any tinthe date of initial enrollment or the day DCH sent the member sautomatic enrollment.
-The following constitutes cause for disenrollment requested by the member The member moves out of the service area The Contractor does not because of moral or religious objections, provide the covered service the member seeks The member needs related services performed at the same time and not all the related services are available within the network.
-A provider has determined that providing the services separately would subject the member to unnecessary risk The member requests to be assigned to the same Contractor as family members The member's Medicaid eligibility category changes to ineligible for GF Other reasons include but are not limited to poor quality of care, lack of access to services covered under the Contract, or lack of providers experienced in dealing with the member's mental health care needs
+A provider has determined that providing the services separately would subject the member to unnecessary risk The member requests to be assigned to the same Contractor as family members The member's Medicaid eligibility category changes to ineligible for GF Other reasons include but are not limited to poor quality of care, lack of access to services covered under the Contract, or lack of providers experienced in dealing with the member's mental health care needs Peach State demonstrates this through the following reference documents: Met Not Met NA